The Legacy of Henrietta Leavitt: A Re-analysis of the First Cepheid Period-Luminosity Relation: Period-Luminosity relation

 \section{Period-Luminosity relation}

-In Sect.~\ref{subs_3_1}, we reproduce the original P-L relation from \citet{Leavitt1912} by simply using their original magnitudes, but we adopt the pulsation periods from the OGLE survey.
+In Sect.~\ref{subs_3_1}, we reproduce the original P-L relation from \citet{Leavitt1912} by simply using their original magnitudes, but we adopt the pulsation periods from the OGLE survey which are more reliable and based on better data.
 We compare the P-L slope to what we expect it to be at the $B$-band wavelength and attribute differences to the non-linearity of the photographic plate response and to crowding.
 In Sect.~\ref{subs_3_2}, we update Leavitt's photometry with the most recent light curves from the OGLE survey and we describe the impact of the spatial sampling of SMC Cepheids. \\